Where is Chalk Creek Sound (CCS) located?

 CCS specializes in recording individual artists and small ensembles.
-As implied on the "About" page, CCS is not quite a full service studio that can handle any imaginable recording scenario - at least in-house.
-The CCS studio is located in the basement of my home in a single large room that can handle about four musicians comfortably, through 16 simultaneous inputs, using typical instrumentation.
-While I could theoretically fit 12 people in my room (say a choral ensemble), it would start to get a little tight then.
+As implied on the "About" page, CCS is not a full service studio that can handle any imaginable recording scenario.
+The CCS studio is located in the basement of my home in a single large room that can handle about four musicians comfortably.
+Ensembles larger than that can be recorded on location at another venue, or I can engineer your session in a large studio for hire.

 Also, in case you missed it on the "About" page, I am currently running CCS part-time, and can't devote my full time and attention to your musical ambitions for the time being.
 I can still help you, but at a slower pace.
 If that is a problem, I can refer you to a full-service studio that will do a great job for your music.

 What are CCS' terms/rates?

 How much does it cost to record a song at CCS?
 A full album?